 - Attempt any mix of these.

-- Amidships-the center of the vessel.
+- An amidships-the center of the vessel.
 Backwind-the twist streaming off the sail.

 - Close Hauled-one of the purposes of sale; cruising as near the twist as could reasonably be expected.